ashreves/wearable-teaching/_posts/2022-11-30-prac5-6-Association-Analysis-in-UK-Biobank.md

 ## Introduction

-Practical sessions on Thursday morning and Friday morning will focus on how accelerometer-derived phenotypes can be used in UK Biobank to generate epidemiological insights.
+Practical sessions on Thursday and Friday will focus on how accelerometer-derived phenotypes can be used in UK Biobank to generate epidemiological insights.

 The session on Thursday focuses on **accessing** the data.
 We will understand some of the non-accelerometer data available in UK Biobank, meet the [UK Biobank Research Analysis Platform](https://www.ukbiobank.ac.uk/enable-your-research/research-analysis-platform) and use it to prepare data for analysis.

 The session on Friday focuses on **running an epidemiological analysis** using data from UK Biobank.

-Both sessions use [this demo pipeline]([https://github.com/OxWearables/rap_wearables](https://github.com/OxWearables/rap_wearables/tree/cdt_dec_2022)), with Thursday's session focussing on [notebook 1](https://github.com/OxWearables/rap_wearables/blob/main/1_Extract_Data.ipynb) and Friday's on notebooks 2-4.
+Both sessions use a demo pipeline, with Thursday's session focussing on [notebook 1](https://github.com/OxWearables/rap_wearables/blob/main/1_Extract_Data.ipynb) and Friday's on [notebook's 2-4](https://github.com/OxWearables/rap_wearables/tree/main).

-**Tutors:** Alaina Shreves, Charlie Harper
+**Tutors:** Alaina Shreves, Adam Sturge, & Charlie Harper

 ## Information Governance and Security